wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 ### Prosci

-* The <a target="_blank" href="https://www.prosci.com/training/change-management-certification">Prosci Certified Change Practioner certification</a> program costs $4,850 for 3-days on-site or $4,500 virtually to learn their models: ADKAR.
+* The <a target="_blank" href="https://www.prosci.com/training/change-management-certification">Prosci Certified Change Practioner certification</a> program costs <strong>$4,850 for 3-days on-site</strong> or $4,500 virtually to learn their ADKAR models.

 ## Pro Certifications with a change management component: